FarHan949/FarHan949/README.md

 ## Hi there 👋

 # 💫 About Me:
 I'm Farhan, a passionate developer with a mind full of code .
-When I'm not busy building innovative solutions, you can find me geeking out over AI 🤖, web<br> design 🎨 📊.
+When I'm not busy building innovative solutions, you can find me geeking out over AI 🤖, web design 🎨 📊.
 I'm driven by a desire to create technology that makes a real difference in people's lives.
 The more I work, the more I want to help others - it's a <br>virtuous cycle of awesomeness 🔄.
 On this GitHub profile, you'll find a collection of my projects, experiments, and collaborations.
-Take a look around, and let's build <br>something amazing together! 🚀.<br><br>🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact
+Take a look around, and let's build something amazing together! 🚀.<br><br>🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact

 ## 🌐 Socials: